Interstate 69 in Michigan: Predecessor highways

 The first major overland transportation corridors in the future state of Michigan were the Indian trails.
-None of these followed the path of the modern I-69 however.
+None of these followed the path of the modern-day I-69 however.

-The State Trunkline Highway System was created on May 13, 1913, by an act of the Michigan Legislature; at the time, none of the system's divisions corresponded to the modern I-69 either.
+The State Trunkline Highway System was created on May 13, 1913, by an act of the Michigan Legislature; at the time, none of the system's divisions corresponded to the modern-day I-69 either.
 In 1919, the Michigan State Highway Department (MSHD) was required to signpost the highway system for the first time, and the state became the second after Wisconsin to do so.
-At the time, two different highways followed sections of the modern I-69 corridor.
+At the time, two different highways followed sections of the modern-day I-69 corridor.
 The original M-29 ran from the Indiana state line north to Charlotte and turned northeasterly to Lansing.
 The second highway was M-21 from Flint east to Goodells, a community west of Port Huron; the highway was extended to Port Huron by 1924.

 On November 11, 1926, the United States Numbered Highway System was approved by the American Association of State Highway Officials (AASHO), and the new US 27 replaced M-29 from the state line northward to Lansing.
-By the end of the next year, M-78 was extended from Charlotte north and east of Lansing to a junction with M-47 near Pittsburg, north of the modern I-69.
+By the end of the next year, M-78 was extended from Charlotte north and east of Lansing to a junction with M-47 near Pittsburg, north of the modern-day I-69.
 The section of M-78 north of Lansing was changed in 1929; the segment from Dewitt to Pittsburg was redesignated M-104, and M-78 was rerouted along a more southerly path through East Lansing to Haslett.
 By 1936, M-78 was extended from Haslett all the way into Flint to end at M-21.
 The first span of the Blue Water Bridge opened between Port Huron and Point Edward, Ontario, in 1938.